mschnelk/higher-or-lower/README.md

 ## How to Use
-Download the Higher or Lower folder and contents inside.
-Open the HigherOrLower.exe file and enjoy!
+Download the repository, open the HigherOrLower.exe file inside the Higher or Lower folder and enjoy!
 Gameplay instructions are in the program.

 ## Possible Future Additions
 <ul>